-- Increased traffic and congestion

-- Highway safety concerns

-- Inadequate Transport Assessment and failure to account for future development and assess relevant junctions such as A14 junction 43 where there are existing issues

-- Poor visibility on local highway network

-- Highway improvements need to be provided (road widening, roundabout access to site, visibility improvements)

-- Local highway network unsuitable for volume and type of traffic

-- Uncontrolled crossing on 70mph road is unsafe

-- Barton Hill roundabout unsafe

-- · Area already heavily congested

-- Local roads will be used as short cuts

-- Conflict between public and operational vehicles

-- Weight restrictions already being breached and are hard to police and enforce

-- Increased risk to school children

-- Local area is liable to traffic accidents

-- The development will impact on delivery of policies in the Rural Vision including RV6 (Leisure, recreation and tourism at Park Farm, Ingham) which rely on the highway network.
+- Increased traffic and congestion - Highway safety concerns (including for pedestrians) - Inadequate Transport Assessment and failure to account for future development and assess relevant junctions such as A14 junction 43 where there are existing issues - Other options for vehicular access into the site have not been assessed. - HGV's egressing the site would need to undertake dangerous manoeuvres - Poor visibility on local highway network - Highway improvements need to be provided (road widening, roundabout access to site, visibility improvements) - Local highway network unsuitable for volume and type of traffic - Any consent should be conditional on an undertaking from SCC Highways to procure 7.5T traffic orders on Barton Hill and the Street, Fornham St Martin and in local area - Uncontrolled crossing on 70mph road is unsafe - Barton Hill roundabout unsafe - Area already heavily congested - Local roads will be used as short cuts - Conflict between public and operational vehicles - Weight restrictions already being breached and are hard to police and enforce - Development is inaccessible to modes other than the motor car. - Increased risk to school children - Local area is liable to traffic accidents - The development will impact on delivery of policies in the Rural Vision including RV6 (Leisure, recreation and tourism at Park Farm, Ingham) which rely on the highway network.